TheRealBarenziah/waifu-generator/README.md

 ```

 ### Case 2.5: skip the fs call
 Sometimes, you don't want your tests to do I/O operations (typically when you're after performance).
-In that case you can skip the filesystem call entierely, leaving you to work with pure base64 strings, ready to be allocated.
+In that case you can skip the filesystem call entierely, leaving you to work with pure base64 strings:

 Barebone example:
 ```javascript